zqily/FNote-v2/README.md

 The easiest way to get started with FNote is to download the latest release.

 1. Go to the [**Releases Page**](https://github.com/zqily/FNote-v2/releases/latest).
-2. Download the `fnote-setup.exe` installer.
+2. Download the `setup-fnote.exe` installer.
 3. Run the installer.
 FFmpeg, which is required for URL downloads, is bundled for your convenience!

 ### Running from Source